wrello/Plums/README.md

 <h3>Boilerplate</h3>

-Creating a plum and replicating it to select players:
+Creating a plum and replicating it to specific players:
 ```lua
 local replica = Replica.new({Token = Replica.Token("Replica"), Data = {
   Value = 0